Carmoruda/AdventOfCode/README.md

 It was launched in 2015 by [Eric Wastl](https://twitter.com/ericwastl) and has been running every year since.

-Each year, 25 puzzles are realeased on a daily schedule from December 1st to December 25th.
+Each year, 25 puzzles are released on a daily schedule from December 1st to December 25th.
 Each puzzle consists of two parts, with the second part only being unlocked after the first one has been solved.

 ## About this repo

 I discovered Advent of Code in 2020 but never got the courage to actually solve any of the puzzles.
-In 2022 I've decided to give it a try and I'm glad I did.
+In 2022, I've decided to give it a try and, I'm glad I did.

 In this repo I'll be posting my solutions to the puzzles.
-For the mostpart, I'll be using Python 3.11, although in some cases I will use other languages such as C.
+For the most part, I'll be using Python 3.11, although in some cases I will use other languages such as C.

 In each year's folder you will find: